One in three children under-five do not officially exist - UNICEF

 The 10 countries with the lowest birth registration levels are: Somalia (3%), Liberia (4%), Ethiopia (7%), Zambia (14%), Chad (16%), United Republic of Tanzania (16%), Yemen (17%), Guinea-Bissau (24%), Pakistan (27%) and Democratic Republic of the Congo (28%).

 Even when children are registered, many have no proof of registration.
 In Eastern and Southern Africa, for example, only about half of the registered children have a birth certificate.
 Globally, 1 in 7 registered children does not possess a birth certificate.
 In some countries, this is due to prohibitive fees.
 In other countries, birth certificates are not issued and no proof of registration is available to families.
+Children unregistered at birth or without identification documents are often excluded from accessing education, health care and social security.
+If children are separated from their families during natural disasters, conflicts or as a result of exploitation, reuniting them is made more difficult by the lack of official documentation.

 “Birth registration – and a birth certificate - is vital for unlocking a child’s full potential,” said Rao Gupta.
 “All children are born with enormous potential.
 But if societies fail to count them, and don’t even recognize that they are there, they are more vulnerable to neglect and abuse.
 Inevitably, their potential will be severely diminished.”